 - FWP may contribute materials with the landowner being responsible for installation and routine maintenance.
 Additional cost sharing is encouraged. - This plan alone does not limit the number of stackyard fencing efforts that may take place.
-Where annual resources are limited, any one landowner may receive materials for only one stackyard or fence modification (approximately \$2500) per year. - These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation within the DSA and in areas immediately adjacent to Montana's or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle. - These actions may be applied at any time to reduce risk during current or subsequent years.

-• Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve stackyard fencing.
+Where annual resources are limited, any one landowner may receive materials for only one stackyard or fence modification (approximately \$2500) per year. - These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation within the DSA and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years. - These actions may be applied at any time to reduce risk during current or subsequent years. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve stackyard fencing.